Aman-1412/aman-1412.github.io/_posts/2021-03-25-valorant-agent-abilities-time-guide.markdown

     * https://playvalorant.com/en-us/news/game-updates <- golden source
     * https://valorant.fandom.com/wiki/Agents
     * Reddit and Instagram posts
-    * A couple of hours of custom games
+    * A few hours of custom games

 PS: It's your choice if you want to _Trust_ it!